 on someone's mind

-- Preoccupying someone, especially in a disquieting way: new parents have many worries on their mindsMás ejemplos en oraciones
+- Preoccupying someone: new parents have many worries on their mindsMás ejemplos en oraciones

 - And I was asking the soldiers, you know, what was on your mind - what was on their mind.

 - This worry has been on my mind all the time, it's a shame I did not say no right at the start.